 Origins of This Process

 Nikolay Benardos and Stanislaw Olszewski invented the technique of carbon arc welding in 1881.
 They suggested the name ‘Elekrogefest’ for this technique.
-The credits of developing the technique of carbon arc welding go to Sir Humphry Davy, who discovered the electric arc in 1800.
+The credits for developing the technique of carbon arc welding go to Sir Humphry Davy, who discovered the electric arc in 1800.

 Carbon arc welding has been modified into Twin Carbon Arc Welding and two carbon electrodes are used in this type of welding as mentioned in the name of the technique.
 In this technique, the workpiece is not included in the circuit of welding.
 The benefit of this technique is that the welding arc can be taken from one workpiece to another and there is no need for extinguishing the arc.

 Advantages and Disadvantages of Carbon Arc Welding

 There are many advantages to carbon arc welding.
 The equipment for this type of welding is will not disturb your budget.
 A welder can perform such an operation at cheap prices.
 In this type of welding, there is no requirement of skilled operation as the electrode is not consumed itself and the only requirement is to provide the arc to the welding zone.
 Furthermore, the process of carbon arc welding can be automated very easily because there are no complexities involved in this process.
 The last but not least advantage of carbon arc welding is that the workpiece is not distorted much during this process.

 There are some disadvantages to this process.
 The weld zone does not become much stable after the completion of the process.
 A big problem is that there are many pores inside the weld zone.
 Apart from this, carbon electrodes that are used in this type of welding, leave carbides inside the seam.
 This fact decreases the quality of the welded zone.

 Gas Metal Arc Welding